Bisexuality: Music

 Brian Molko, lead singer of Placebo, is openly bisexual.
-Green Day frontman Billie Joe Armstrong has also identified himself as bisexual, saying in a 1995 interview with The Advocate, "I think I've always been bisexual.
+Green Day frontman Billie Joe Armstrong has also discussed his bisexual identity, saying in a 1995 interview with The Advocate, "I think I've always been bisexual.
 I mean, it's something that I've always been interested in.
 I think people are born bisexual, and it's just that our parents and society kind of veer us off into this feeling of 'Oh, I can't.'
 They say it's taboo.
 It's ingrained in our heads that it's bad, when it's not bad at all.
 It's a very beautiful thing."
 In 2014, Armstrong discussed songs such as "Coming Clean" stating, "It was a song about questioning myself.
 There are these other feelings you may have about the same sex, the opposite sex, especially being in Berkeley and San Francisco then.
 People are acting out what they're feeling: gay, bisexual, transgender, whatever.
 And that opens up something in society that becomes more acceptable.
 Now we have gay marriage becoming recognized...
 I think it's a process of discovery.
 I was willing to try anything."

+R&B artist Frank Ocean came out as bisexual in a Tumblr post in 2012; in the post, Ocean described his feelings towards a man he had spent his summer with four years prior.